Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/intercom_INS.md

    x.
 Make sure to insert your client id and a random phrase for the state [Ex: abc, xyz, etc....] in the Auth URL.

-   xi.
-Copy the Token Request URL (https://api.intercom.io/auth/eagle/token), paste it into the Token Request URL, and Refresh Token URL fields on the Kore.ai platform.
+5. Copy the Token Request URL (https://api.intercom.io/auth/eagle/token), paste it into the Token Request URL, and Refresh Token URL fields on the Kore.ai platform.

-6. Save Authorization Profile.
+6. Save the Authorization Profile.

 7. Select the created Authorization Profile to complete integration.

+8. Click Authorize.

+9. It will redirect you to the Intercom login page.

+10. Provide your credentials to connect with your Intercom account.
+   Please note that you are allowing your custom app to fetch the access token to complete the authorization and not using Kore.ai’s Intercom app for the same.

-8. Click Enable.
+11. Click Enable.